 The menu is extensive, anything from Todt Mun Goong Prawn Cakes (AUD$14.90), Som Dtum Green Papaya Salad ($12.00), Gaeng Keaw Gai Green Curry Chicken (AUD$14.00), Dtom Yum Goong (AUD$19.00), Padt Thai (AUD$13.00), to Sticky Rice and Mango (AUD$8.00).

 There were 10 of us at the table.
-The comments ranged from “OMG, so good”, “very delicious”, to “not authentic enough” and “over-rated”.
+The comments ranged from “So good”, “very delicious”, to “not authentic enough” and “over-rated”.

-Most of the time for its Ba Mee Mhu Daeng Barbequed Pork Egg Noodles aka Wanton Mee (AUD$10.90, smaller portion for AUD$5.00 at supper) and Beef Glass Noodle Soup (AUD$5.00 only when I came during supper).
+Most of the time I liked its Ba Mee Mhu Daeng Barbequed Pork Egg Noodles aka Wanton Mee (AUD$12.00, smaller portion for AUD$6.00 at supper) and Beef Glass Noodle Soup (AUD$6.00 only when I came during supper).

-The edge of Chat Thai is that the restaurant serves individual yet large enough portions.
-And seafood, meats, vegetables were so very fresh.
+The edge of Chat Thai is that the restaurant served individual yet large enough portions.
+And seafood, meats, vegetables were fresh.

-There is a different in quality of the beef and pork used here, even when you compare to Thailand.
+There was a different in quality of the beef and pork used here, even when you would compare to Thailand.